chat21/chat21-android-sdk/README.md

 Before you begin, you need a few things to set up in your environment:

-* a Firebase project correctly configured and the Chat21 Firebase cloud functions installed.
+* a Firebase project correctly configured
+* Chat21 Firebase cloud functions installed.
 See detailed [instructions](https://github.com/chat21/chat21-cloud-functions)
 * google-services.json for you app.
 See official [documentation](https://developers.google.com/android/guides/google-services-plugin)

 ## Firebase libs